 Amazon sells (almost) everything under the sun and this makes Amazon gift cards an easy gift option.
+That and the fact that you can pick up an Amazon gift card from just about any store, like Target or Walmart, that has a gift card kiosk.
 For whatever reason, you might prefer having actual money instead of an Amazon gift card.

 Table of Contents

 - How to Sell Your Amazon Gift Card